j-nguyen/InvestingInMeAPI/CREATING_TESTS.md

 Do `nano Tests/LinuxMain.swift`.
 You should see the `testCases` and the extension variable that you created.
 Add the one you made from your test file class.
 Hit `ctrl+x` and tap `y` to save the file.

 ![Terminal Image](images/terminal.png)

+## Running on Mac

+To run all of these tests on Mac, open up terminal and your current directory, do `vapor build`.
+Once that's finished, run `swift test` or `vapor test`.

+## Test Commands

+XCTestcase, in my opinion, is not the best test case.
+I actually dislike it, because it returns back such a generic response.
+In the recent years though, they've improved enough that it doesn't require much.

+The main ones you'll be likely using are:
+- `XCTXCTAssertNotNil`
+- `XCTAssertEqual`
+- Droplet extensions, just call `assert` in the beginning, and you'll see all of the required functions you may need.